 The covenant is a written and publicised voluntary pledge from businesses and other organisations who wish to demonstrate their support for the armed forces community.

 The covenant can be signed by a business or other organisations of any size, and from any industry whether they are an employer of a member of the armed forces community or simply wish to acknowledge publically their support for the armed forces.

-Over 900 companies and organisations have signed a covenant these include major names such as Asda, Vodafone, Virgin Media, Royal Mail, RBS and Lloyds banking group.
+Thousands of companies and organisations have signed the covenant, these include major names such as Asda, Vodafone, Facebook, Virgin Media, Royal Mail, RBS and Lloyds banking group.

 Recognising the armed forces community unites the country and demonstrates the value of their contribution.
 You can see a list of companies and organisations that have written and signed their own covenant pledge.